Why Choose St Aloysius

 St Aloysius is well-resourced with modern facilities and technology.
 All students have access to either Smart or interactive TVs, SMART Boards, netbooks, laptops and iPads in their classrooms.
 They also have access to digital eBooks and wireless internet throughout the school.
 Our Library is well resourced and utilised as a central learning hub for the school.
 The flexible and intentionally developed learning environments at St Aloysius encourage innovation and inquiry.
 Our school was designed to meet the needs of contemporary learners allowing for both collaboration and personalised learning.
 A Bring Your Own Device (BYOD) program operates in Years 4 to 6.

 LEARNING SUPPORT SERVICES

 St Aloysius is an inclusive school and we work in partnership with parents to cater for all students including those with learning, behavioural, social and emotional needs.
-St Aloysius employs a Learning Support teacher five days per week to support teachers with students who have recognised learning disabilities.
+St Aloysius employs Learning Support teachers five days per week to support teachers with students who have recognised learning disabilities.
 These students are usually identified at enrolment and may be eligible for funding for additional classroom support.
 St Aloysius is also a Gifted Education Lead School (GEL) with a Gifted Education Mentor (GEM) employed to work with teachers and staff to identify gifted and talented students and to put in place strategies to assist their learning needs.

-St Aloysius students are also well supported by our school psychologist and counsellor, our Aboriginal and ESL teachers, as well as our Defence School Transition Aide.
+St Aloysius students are also well supported by our school psychologist and counsellor, Pastoral Care worker, our Aboriginal and ESL teachers, as well as our Defence School Transition Aide.
 Classroom teachers and the Learning Support Teacher are always available to meet with parents to discuss the best way to support their child with their learning.